theobori-cafe/theobori.cafe/posts/qbittorrent-transient.md

 ## Results

-I’m satisfied with the result; it allows me to pass files marked with Dired to qBittorrent, which was my main goal.
-Here’s what the Transient menu looks like.
+I'm satisfied with the result; it allows me to pass files marked with Dired to qBittorrent, which was my main goal.
+Here's what the Transient menu looks like.

 <center>
 <img src="/qbittorrent-transient.png" class="img-center">